The Research Administration as a Profession (RAAAP) Survey – 2022

 The RAAAP-3 Team leading HIBARMA are:

-Simon Kerridge of the University of Kent in the UK, s.r.kerridge@kent.ac.uk; Madhuri Dutta of the George Institute for Global Health in India, mdutta@georgeinstitute.org.in; Melinda Fischer of Clemson University in the US, melindf@clemson.edu; and Cristina Oliveira of the NOVA School of Social Sciences and Humanities (NOVA FCSH) in Portugal, coliveira@fcsh.unl.pt.
+Simon Kerridge of the University of Kent in the UK, s.r.kerridge@kent.ac.uk; Madhuri Dutta of the George Institute for Global Health in India, mdutta@georgeinstitute.org.in; Melinda Fischer of Clemson University in the US, melindf@clemson.edu; and Cristina Oliveira of the NOVA Information Management School (NOVA IMS) in Portugal, coliveira@novaims.unl.pt.
 Simon works with Cristina, Madhuri, and Melinda on different aspects of the RMA profession.
 What brought them together on this project was ultimately a mutual curiosity in identifying the diverse background, training, and motivations of RMAs to choose this profession.

 You can find further information on the overall suite of RAAAP surveys at RAAAP Taskforce.